Translucent Textures with Darkness Weather

 Understanding the Root Cause

-• The g3dcvtr.exe converter that PDSMS uses to produce Nitro System Binary output files (such as .nsbmd map files) can also be used to return some information on these files.
+- The g3dcvtr.exe converter that PDSMS uses to produce Nitro System Binary output files (such as

-• By placing an .nsbmd file in the same directory as the converter, and then running the converter using a command line utility (e.g. Windows PowerShell), an output file can be returned.
+.nsbmdfile in the same directory as the converter, and then running the converter using a command line utility (e.g. Windows PowerShell), an output file can be returned. - Comparing the outputs of these two files (for example between a vanilla map file and a custom recreation) provides context on specific differences.

-• The PolygonAttr hex value returned provides details on the various parameters within the file for a given material definition.
+PolygonAttrhex value returned provides details on the various parameters within the file for a given material definition.- An outline of these attributes can be found here.

-• As can be seen from the above resource, the 24-29th bits of the 32-bit value include information for translucent materials (it is specifically bit 27).
+- As can be seen from the above resource, the 24-29th bits of the 32-bit value include information for translucent materials (it is specifically bit 27).

-• An easy visualisation of how the hex value relates to specific bits can be obtained by pasting the hex into a tool such as the tomeko binary/hex converter.
+- An easy visualisation of how the hex value relates to specific bits can be obtained by pasting the hex into a tool such as the tomeko binary/hex converter.

 Steps to Resolve

-1. Export the map to OBJ in PDSMS.
+- Export the map to OBJ in PDSMS.

-2. Convert the map from OBJ to IMD in PDSMS.
+- Convert the map from OBJ to IMD in PDSMS.

-7. Convert the map from IMD to NSBMD in PDSMS (or by directly dragging the .imd onto the g3dcvtr.exe converter)
+.imdfile. - Convert the map from IMD to NSBMD in PDSMS (or by directly dragging the

 A precise and quick method of completing steps 4 and 5 is to use a find and replace function to find a string of text long enough to be unique to only the materials in question.
 For example for a material called "light", this string could be searched for: name="light" polygon_id="0" and replaced with this string: name="light" polygon_id="8".